 Council members elect a mayor pro tem from within the body to serve in the absence of the mayor.

-are held the second, third and fourth Tuesday of each month
+- Held the second and fourth Tuesday of each month

-- the City Council will have an occasional special meetings throughout the year, as needed may be required
+City Council may hold an occasional special meeting throughout the year as needed.